csev/dj4e/assn/paw_install.md

 Installing DJango on PythonAnywhere
 ===================================

-Befor you start this assignment, you should already have signed up for a
+Before you start this assignment, you should already have signed up for a
 <a href="https://www.pythonanywhere.com" target="_blank">PythonAnywhere</a>
 account and be logged in on your account.
 You should be able to complete all of the exercises in this course using a free PythonAnywhere account.